terra-money/docs/docs/develop/vesting.md

 ## Delegation

 A user may choose to delegate their tokens to validators.
 This may be done with tokens that are vested or are still vesting.
-As such, the tokens which are vesting and are delegated will be listed under `delegated_vesting`.
-Tokens which are vested, but are being delegated will be listed under `delegated_free`.
+As such, vesting tokens which are delegated will be listed under `delegated_vesting`.
+Vested tokens which are delegated will be listed under `delegated_free`.
 Both are variable values which will change based on the amount being delegated and may be updated as more and more tokens become vested.
 If one chooses to undelegate, the undelegated tokens will be locked for 21 days.
 After the 21 day period has concluded, the proportion of the funds which are vested will be free to trade and transfer as desired.
 Funds which are undelegated, but are still vesting will become vested based on the vesting schedule provided by it's respective vesting account.